dftbplus/recipes/docs/basics/bandstruct.rst

       6  F
    :

-The k-points are been generated automatically using the ``SupercellFolding`` method, which enables among others the generation of Monkhorst-Pack schemes.
+The k-points are generated automatically using the ``SupercellFolding`` method, which enables among others the generation of Monkhorst-Pack schemes.
 In the current example, a k-point set equivalent to the Monkhorst-Pack scheme :math:`4 \times 4 \times 4` has been chosen (For details how to specify the